Detection dog: Functions

 Sniffer dogs can be trained to locate small infestations of invasive and non-native weeds.
-The world's first Spotted Knapweed K-9 detection program successfully completed field-testing for Montana State University in 2004.
+The world's first spotted knapweed canine detection program successfully completed field-testing for Montana State University in 2004.
 Upon completion of the testing, Knapweed Nightmare was finding low densities of non-native invasive knapweed rosettes in the field with a 93% overall success rate.
 She followed it up with 98% in the final trials in open fields, demonstrating that dogs can effectively detect low densities of invasive plants.

 Detection dogs are able to discern individual scents even when the scents are combined or masked by other odors.
 In 2002, a detection dog foiled a woman's attempt to smuggle marijuana into an Australian prison in Brisbane.
 The marijuana had been inserted into a balloon, which was smeared with coffee, pepper, and petroleum jelly and then placed in her bra.